Frequently Asked Questions

 In order to simplify configuration for the vast majority of our registered SIP trunking customers, Clearfly's SBC automatically associates signaling to a customer based upon the source IP address of their SIP signaling.
 This can cause some signaling from customers with mutliple registered trunks on the same system to be associated with the wrong trunk, which can cause authentication failures when new INVITE messages are received.

-Affected customers should change their realm from
+- Change their realm from

-m.cfly.coare required to insert a P-Asserted-Identity header containing their username to ensure that calls can be matched to the correct SIP trunk.
+m.cfly.co.
+Customers registered to m.cfly.co are required to insert a P-Asserted-Identity header containing their username to ensure that calls can be matched to the correct SIP trunk.
 See this FAQ for more details.

 My trunks are registered using SIP-TLS as the transport.
 Why can't I make or receive calls?

 Clearfly supports encrypted signaling (SIP-TLS) and media (SRTP) for our SIP trunks and subscribers.
 In fact, if you establish a TLS trunk with Clearfly, we require that your system support encrypted media as a safeguard to ensure that phone calls you expect to be secure are actually secure.
 This safeguard can cause problems for some systems that register with SIP-TLS but don't actually support SRTP; for these systems inbound and outbound calls will fail when they try to negotiate an unencrypted media session.

 - Enable SRTP on your phone system, or

 - Change your signaling transport to use standard UDP or TCP instead of TLS

 I'm hearing reports that my calls are being displayed as spam or potential spam.